kanbanyte/sepa/project_plan/plan.md

 while using machine learning techniques to allow the robot to assess the situation and act accordingly.

 ## OBJECTIVES
-The objectives of this project are to design and implement a vision system for a pick \& place task using a robot located within the Factory of the Future.
+The objectives of this project are to design and implement a vision system for a pick and place task using a robot located within the Factory of the Future.
 To achieve this, the following must be achieved:
-* Develop a vision system that will enable the robot to locate objects to pick \& place, even if they are not in the predefined position.
+* Develop a vision system that will enable the robot to locate objects to pick and place, even if they are not in the predefined position.
-* The vision system should be able to detect objects accurately \& efficiently, and provide the necessary information to the robot's control system.
+* The vision system should be able to detect objects accurately and efficiently, and provide the necessary information to the robot's control system.
 * The vision system should also be able to detect if objects are missing/out of place and pause until given a command that it is safe to continue.

 ## SCOPE
 The scope of this project includes the development of a vision system that is compatible with the robot's hardware and software.